 Trust is an essential ingredient in every relationship.
-Trust is extremely important in marriages, romantic relationships, with your children and other family members.
-When the person you're in a relationship with feels a lack of trust with you, they lose hope and a sense resentment starts to build.
+Trust is extremely important in marriages, romantic relationships, with our children and other family members.
+When the person we're in a relationship with feels a lack of trust with us, they lose hope and a sense resentment starts to build.

-If you are able to do these things, the people in your life will respond well to you when you're trying to connect with them or hold them accountable for their behavior.
+If we are able to do these things, the people in our life will respond well to us when we're trying to connect with them or hold them accountable for their behavior.

-Think of this like jumping jacks.
-Before you can do some heavy exercise, you have to start small and get your blood pumping.
+Think of this like jumping jacks or stretching.
+Before we do some heavy exercise, we have to start small and get our blood pumping.
 Relationships work the same way.
-If there's any distance or disconnect between you and another person, you must start small if you eventually want to start repairing the relationship.
+If there's any distance or disconnect between us and another person, we must start small if we eventually want to start repairing the relationship.

 What do emotional warm-ups look like?
 Again, think small.
 Leave a positive hand-written note, send a nice text, give a compliment.
-You get the point.
-From here you can start building up to a short conversation with your significant other, watching a tv show together with your teen or phone conversation with the friend you haven't spoken to in months.
-Eventually you may reach your desired goal.
+You get the point!
+From here we can start building up to a short conversation with our significant other, watching a tv show together with our teen or phone conversation with the friend we haven't spoken to in months (or years!).
+Eventually we may reach our desired goal.

-Remember, you cannot start at your end goal.
-Look for smaller victories when you're trying to nurture relationships.
-If you start bigger, you'll probably find yourself frustrated and more apt to throw in the towel too soon.
+Remember, we cannot start at our end goal.
+Look for smaller victories when trying to nurture relationships.
+If we start bigger, we'll probably find ourselves frustrated and more apt to throw in the towel too soon.

 I hope you're finding these tips helpful and useful.
 Please check back in tomorrow for more tips to nurture your relationships.
 Thank you for reading!